Client-side Quickstart

 }

 The improvement field shows relative lift vs the control.
-Here, the Red CTA Button variant converts 25% better than Control.
+Here, Variant 1 converts 25% better than Control.

 Step 4 — Deactivate the experiment